Viking Barbie Gives Fans An Eyeful Of Booty In Tiny Bikini

-Viking Barbie, also known as Kayleigh Swenson, is back at it again on Instagram.
-She’s been busy sharing revealing photos that seem to tantalize her two million followers.
-This time, she was spotted giving fans an eyeful of booty in a thong bikini.
-She was apparently at the Monarch Beach Resort, and enjoying some pool time indoors.
+Viking Barbie, also known as Kayleigh Swenson, is back on Instagram.
+She has been busy sharing revealing photos that seem to tantalize her two million followers.
+This time, she was spotted giving fans an eyeful of booty while wearing a thong bikini.
+She was apparently at the Monarch Beach Resort, enjoying some pool time indoors.

-The singer posed with her back facing the camera, as she leaned forward on silver hand rails.
-Viking popped her left hip to accentuate her curves, while glancing over her left shoulder.
-She wore her hair down in a casual hairstyle, and gave a coy look.
+The singer posed with her back facing the camera, as she leaned forward on silver handrails.
+Viking popped her left hip to accentuate her curves while glancing over her left shoulder.
+She wore her hair down in a casual hairstyle as she looked coy.

 Barbie’s tattoo on her derriere was also on full display.
-It appeared to be a pentagram with fire coming out of it.
+The inking appeared to be a pentagram with fire coming out of it.
 Meanwhile, her tattoo sleeve was also visible on her left arm.

-The new photo garnered Viking over 79,000 likes.
-Plus, her captions received a lot of attention from her fans, as she claimed that someone mean-mugged her as she took the photo.
+The new photo garnered Viking more than 79,000 likes.
+Her captions also received a lot of attention from her fans, as she claimed that someone mean-mugged her as the photo was taken.

 The model’s friend, Layna Boo, was apparently there when the minor drama went down.

-“She did not like us at all,” she commented, punctuating her message with the rolling on the floor laughing emoji.
+“She did not like us at all,” Layna commented, punctuating her message with the rolling on the floor while laughing emoji.

 “I would be muggin ya but a nice muggin,” joked another fan.